List of political parties in Yemen: Elections 2003–2006

 The GPC captured 238 of 301 seats in parliament in the 2003 elections.
 In the September 2006 elections for local and governorate councils, the GPC garnered 315 seats in the governorates (74 percent of the popular vote) and 5,078 local council seats (74 percent of the popular vote).
 In the September 2006 presidential election, the Joint Meeting Parties (JMP) backed opposition candidate Faisal bin Shamlan, whose success in garnering 22 percent of the popular vote was viewed at the time as a first step in challenging the political stronghold of President Saleh and the GPC.
 However, disputes between the GPC and the JMP in 2007 over election law amendments, coupled with the JMP’s opposition to President Saleh’s proposed democratic reform measures, have halted initial attempts to forge a dialogue between the two parties.

 List of parties

 For the sake of clarity, this section is divided into three lists.
 These are major parties, minor parties and defunct parties.
 Major parties are defined as parties which gained a seat in the last elections in 2003.
-Since there has been a long time without elections with a lot of political shift in between, parties that either control territory with their armed wing (such as Ansar Allah) or have over 10.000 likes on facebook are also taken into this category.
+As there has been a long time without elections, parties that control territory with their armed wing (such as Ansar Allah) are also listed here.
 All other operating parties are listed under minor parties.
-Parties that are long inactive are listed as defunct, although some might be revived at some point.
+Parties that are long inactive are listed as defunct.